Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	# Changed
 	1. Change the style of dl-link as a general style
 		-- finished
+	2. Fix the size of border
+		-- finished
 ---
 	## 2023.09.08		version 0.3.1 -- Manual-build